Model checking of hyperproperties for high-level relational models: Hyper relational model finding

 \begin{definition}[Relation bounds] The declaration of an $n$-ary relation $r \in \mathcal{R}$ has the shape $\square \ r :_{n} L, U$, where $\square$ is either \texttt{static} or \texttt{mutable}, denoting whether the value of $r$ can change over time, and $L$ and $U$ are the lower- and upper-bounds of $r$, defined as:

 { } where $\Gamma$ is any relational expression over variables with constant bounds. \end{definition}

-The syntax and semantics of relational expressions $\Gamma$ is presented next.
-For a trace $I$, $I \models \mathcal{D}$ holds iff for every $r \in \mathcal{R}$ and $i \in \mathbb{N}$, $L(r) \subseteq I(i)(r) \subseteq U(r)$.
-If a bound is a tuple set, then $\subseteq$ is just subset relation; if a bound is an expression $\Gamma$ over relations with constant bounds, it is expanded into the corresponding tuple set before applying the subset relation.
-Multiplicity bounds specify a relation between atoms of the domain and the range of a relation.
+Roughly, multiplicity bounds specify a relation between atoms of the domain and the range of a relation.
 For instance, a multiplicity constraint \a{A lone -> one B} defines an injective function from \a{A} to \a{B}: it must relate every \a{A} atom with exactly one \a{B} atom, and every \a{B} atom with at most one \a{A} atom.
-For a relation of arity $>2$, this process is applied inductively.
-The conjunctions of multiple multiplicity constraints is supported.
+For a relation of arity $>2$, this process is applied inductively, and the conjunction of multiple multiplicity constraints is supported.
+The syntax and semantics of relational expressions $\Gamma$ are presented in the next section.
+For instance, the \texttt{CMS} model from Section~\ref{sec:motivation} could be represented by the following declarations, assuming a scope of exactly 2 reviewers and 2 articles that would result in the universe of atoms $\mathcal{A} = \{ \mathtt{A_0}, \mathtt{A_1}, \mathtt{R_0}, \mathtt{R_1}, \mathtt{D_0}, \mathtt{D_1}, \mathtt{D_0}\}$.